cabratteberg/cse15l-lab-reports/LabReport2.md

     public static void start(int port, URLHandler handler) throws IOException {
         HttpServer server = HttpServer.create(new InetSocketAddress(port), 0);

-        //create request entrypoint
         server.createContext("/", new ServerHttpHandler(handler));

-        //start the server
         server.start();
         System.out.println("Server Started!");
     }
 }
 ```

-For both `add-message` examples, the main method in `ChatServer.java` is called with the argument of a port number of 4010 for the server.
+For both `/add-message` examples pictured below, the main method in `ChatServer.java` is called with the argument of a port number of 4010 for the server.
 The main method calls the `start` method in `Server.java` which has the arguments of a port number of type int and a handler of type URLHandler.
 The port number is the argument from the main method and the handler is a new object of type Handler.
+The `start` method starts a new server with the given port number and handler.
+When the user executes the `/add-message' command, the `handleRequest` method is called with the user's url of type URI as an argument.

 ![Image](ChatServer_SS1.png)
+In the above example, the `str` field is updated to `"Jpolitz: Hello" + "\n"` when it used to be `""` because it updated according to the information in the url.
 ![Image](ChatServer_SS2.png)
+In the above example, the `str` field is updated to `"Jpolitz: Hello" + "\n" + "cam: hi:)" + "\n"` when it used to be `Jpolitz: Hello" + "\n"` because it updated according to the information in the url.

 # Part 2
 ![Image](absPaths_priv&pub.png)